Agent-Coder/MKS21X-FinalProject/README.md

 AC;01-06-19;
 Board is now on lantera!
 After some experimenting, I added the lanterna functionality to the game.
 However, I believe that the Board class is suppose to be our driver class?
 We will clarify this after a discussion.

+AC;01-07-19;
+Changed Board class so it is not the driver; drive is now a new class called game.
+When running the game, there is now three modes: the start screen, the game screen, and the pause screen.
+I will design the start and pause screen in the future.
+The game screen displays the board.